pnp/blog/content/pnp-powershell/pnp-powershell-v3-0-0-preview/index.md

     - `ClientId + Secret` is based on Azure ACS has now been [marked for retirement.](https://learn.microsoft.com/en-us/sharepoint/dev/sp-add-ins/retirement-announcement-for-azure-acs)
     - We recommend usage of Entra Id app with `ClientId + Certificate` or `Managed Identity` or any other Entra Id based modes for authentication.
     - There are no changes related to this in v3.
+- We have also introduced **-PersistLogin** parameter for `-Interactive`, `-DeviceLogin`, `-OSLogin` and `-Credentials` parameter sets.
+If this is specified, we will persist the login of the user and store the tokens in an encrypted file in the file system.
+This is supported cross-platform and works insanely fast.
+The first time, you will be asked for login via the Auth flow, but from then on, it uses the token cache mechanism to login.
+Would love to hear your feedback on this.

 ### Entra ID changes